Filter-then-Weight: Online Data Selection and Reweighting for LLM Fine-Tuning: Algorithm Details

 \subsection{Orthogonal Matching Pursuit (OMP)}

+This appendix details the standard Orthogonal Matching Pursuit (OMP) sub-routine and its relation to the simpler greedy filter used in our main Algorithm~\ref{alg: ft w. ds}.

-In this section, we introduce standard Orthogonal Matching Pursuit (OMP) algorithm, with our optimizer-aware adaptation.
-OMP is a greedy algorithm that iteratively selects samples to minimize the residual error between the current approximation and the target vector.
-To make the iterative selection computationally tractable, we decompose the objective function.
-Let $\tilde{g}_{\mathrm{val}}^{(t)} := \mathcal{P}_t(g_{\mathrm{val}}^{(t)})$ denote the preconditioned validation target.
-The squared $L_2$ objective in Eq.~\ref{eq:matching_objective} can be expanded as:
+\textbf{OMP and the precomputed objective.} OMP is a greedy algorithm that iteratively selects samples to minimize the residual error between the current weighted combination and the target vector.
+To make iterative selection tractable, we expand the squared $L_2$ objective in Eq.~\ref{eq:matching}: